-Grass-jelly is one of the most popular plants consumed by people in various forms.
+Grass-jelly is one of the most popular plants consumed by people in various forms of beverage mix because it is easy to gets in traditional markets.
+Microorganism contamination can occur in grass-jelly due to several factors such as water for processing, equipments, processing facilities and from people who did the process.
 Contamination can cause various diseases, one of those is typhoid fever by Salmonella typhi.
 The purpose of this study was to detect S. typhi in grass-jelly based on molecular detection by amplification of the fliC gene using PCR.
+Steps of the methods were DNA extraction from isolate culture grass-jelly samples, genomic DNA quality testing, amplification of fliC gene and agarose electrophoresis.
 Validation was done by culture methods on SSA media and biochemical testing.
-The fliC gene amplification results in grass-jelly samples (A1, A2, B1, B2, C1, and C3) showed the DNA fragments size of about 1500 bp.
-Colony and biochemical characters isolate Peterongan were lead to S. typhi, whereas another isolate was another Salmonella spp.
-Grass-jelly samples from the Peterongan market in Semarang were positively contaminated by S. typhi and isolate from Pedurungan and the minimarket was another Salmonella spp.
-Molecular-based food testing is fast enough and accurate for detecting types of bacterial contaminants but the amplification of only the fliC gene cannot specific for S. typhi.
+The fliC gene amplification results in grass-jelly samples (A1, A2, B1, B2, C1 and C3) showed the DNA fragments size about 1500 bp.
+Colony and biochemical characters isolates Peterongan were lead to S. typhi, whereas another isolate were another Salmonella spp.
+The conclusion of this study was that grass-jelly samples from Peterongan market in Semarang were positively contaminated by S. typhi and isolate from Pedurungan and minimarket were another Salmonella spp.
+Molecular-based food testing is fast enough and accurate for detecting types of bacterial contaminants but amplification of only fliC gene cannot specific for S. typhi.

-This is an open-access article under the CC-BY-SA license.
+This is an open-access article under the CC-BY-SA license